 At Gwinear we believe in the importance of learning through play in our Early Years classroom.
 We believe that children learn best from experiences that interest and inspire them.
 Using children's interests as a starting point, we provide children with stimulating, active play experiences in which they can explore and develop their learning to help them make sense of the world.
-They have opportunities through their play to think creatively and critically alongside other children as well as on their own.
+They have opportunities through their play to think creatively and critically alongside other children, as well as on their own.
 They are able to practise skills, build upon and revisit prior learning and experience at their own level and pace.
 Play gives our children the opportunity to pursue their own interests and inspire those around them.
-The children learn to adapt, negotiate, communicate, discuss, investigate and ask questions.
+The children learn to adapt, negotiate, communicate, discuss, investigate, problem solve and ask questions.
 We believe it is important that adults take an active role in child initiated play through observing, modelling, facilitating and extending their play.
-Getting the balance right between child initiated play, which is controlled, and adult led activities is very important to us.
+Getting the balance right between child initiated play (which is purposeful and at time guided) and adult led activities is very important to us.